DQL VS Other Query Languages¶

 DQL¶

-DQL is essentially a query translator, and its background does not directly manage the storage and organization of data.
-So theoretically it can support any type of storage engine, such as information data storage (MySQL/Oracle/ES/Redis, etc.), file storage (HBASE/S3/OSS, etc.).
-At present, DQL is mainly used for querying the following types of data:
+DQL is essentially a query translator that does not directly manage data storage and organization.
+Therefore, theoretically, it can support any type of storage engine, such as information data storage (MySQL/Oracle/ES/Redis, etc.), file storage (HBASE/S3/OSS, etc.).
+Currently, DQL is mainly used for querying the following types of data:

 - Log Data